 - the correct application fee

-- three sets of accurate scaled plans (generally including a site plan, building plans and elevations together with any other supporting information required by the Shire to properly consider your application.)
+- two sets of accurate plans (generally including a site plan, building plans and elevations together with any other supporting information required by the Shire to properly consider your application.)

 - other explanatory or supporting information as the Shire may need to properly assess your application.